-- Exocrine glands contain ducts.
-Ducts are tubes leading from a gland to its target organ - \ Digestive glands have ducts for releasing the digestive enzymes - \ Salivary glands, sweat glands and glands within the gastrointestinal tract - Ger Pancreas is both endocrine and exocrine - \ Exocrine (ducted gland) secreting digestive enzymes into the small intestine. - \ Endocrine (ductless gland) in that the islets of Langerhans secrete insulin and glucagon to regulate the blood sugar level.
+- \ Digestive glands have ducts for releasing the digestive enzymes - \ Salivary glands, sweat glands and glands within the gastrointestinal tract - A Pancreas is both endocrine and exocrine - \ Exocrine (ducted gland) secreting digestive enzymes into the small intestine. - \ Endocrine (ductless gland) in that the islets of Langerhans secrete insulin and glucagon to regulate the blood sugar level.